jimsward/books/README.md

 #### Login

 A user needs to be logged in to access the site.
+We use auth0 to authenticate.
+An email and user chosen password is required.

 #### Table of checkbook entries